ykdai/Flare7K/README.md

 ### TODO

-- [ ] Add training code and config files.
+- [x] Add training code and config files.
-- [ ] Add a Colab version of our flare removal baseline model.
 - [x] Add a test dataset with around 600 real-world flare-corrupted images (without ground truth).
 - [x] Upload a Baidu Netdisk version for our dataset and pretrained model.